 Grand View University uses CastleBranch for electronic data management of these requirements which include immunizations, CPR certification, professional liability insurance, as well as other Department of Nursing specific requirements (see Appendix A for Post-Admission Checklist and Form).

-In general, the following tasks are required for all nursing students, but please refer to Castlebranch.com and Appendix A for the applicable forms with specific requirements and due dates:
+In general, the following tasks are required for all nursing students.
+Please refer to CastleBranch.com and Appendix A for the applicable forms with specific requirements and due dates:

 UPON ADMISSION TO NURSING PROGRAM: